Bogdaan/spycss/README.md

 ## How it works

 As you probably know, in css we can add external resources via `url(resource)` property.
-Usualy, this resource is only loaded when its needed.
+Usually, this resource is only loaded when its needed.
 So, we can create HTML/CSS that will track user interactions, and send request to our backend.